TRENTON ARTS ENDOWMENT FUND

 This is Trenton’s time, and the arts will play a striking and significant role in Trenton’s future.

-We hope you will support the Trenton Arts Endowment Fund and contribute generously to support this arts grant program.
+We hope you will support the Trenton Arts Fund and contribute generously to support this arts grant program.
 You can start by donating to the Endowment here.

 With tremendous gratitude,

-Advisors to the Trenton Arts Endowment Fund
+Advisors to the Trenton Arts Fund

 While Trenton historically played key roles in the American Revolution and the Industrial Revolution, Trenton is now known primarily as the capital of New Jersey and Mercer County.
 However, Trenton is so much more.
 It is a true center of cutting edge art and amazing history.
 Trenton has: